Robustness and Structure Preservation in Flow-Based Generative Models via Wasserstein Path-Space Divergences

-First, we show that for any distribution $\rho$, the ISM objective when restricted to $G$-equivariant vector fields, is equivalent to the ISM objective with respect to its symmetrized counterpart.
-Second, we prove that using equivariant vector fields can reduce the DSM error for $G$-invariant distributions.
+\Cref{cor:equivariantDSM} does not explicitly convey the significance of equivariant vector fields in score matching.
+To that end, we highlight the role of $G$-equivariant vector fields (typically parameterized by neural networks) in score matching, an aspect that has only been addressed experimentally in previous studies.
+Our rigorous results indicate that it suffices to perform score matching with $G$-equivariant vector fields with respect to an unsymmetrized empirical distribution.
+This approach will be particularly beneficial when we only have a finite set of \textit{unaugmented} samples, i.e., a non-symmetric empirical distribution drawn from an invariant distribution.
+Proofs of results in this section can be found in \Cref{sec:proofs}.

-\begin{theorem} Consider the ISM problem in \cref{eq:ISM}, in which $\rho$ is not necessarily $G$-invariant.
+First, we show that for any distribution $\rho$, the ISM objective when restricted to $G$-equivariant vector fields, is equivalent to the ISM objective with respect to its symmetrized counterpart. \begin{theorem} Consider the ISM problem in \eqref{eq:ISM}, in which $\rho$ is not necessarily $G$-invariant.
 Then for any $G$-equivariant vector field $\mathbf{s}$, we have